Healthy Homes Assessment Raupunga

 Insulation Raupunga

-Ceiling and underfloor insulation is mandatory in all rental houses as of July 1st, 2019.
-Property managers and landlords have to ensure the insulation meets this new standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space might require to be filled with or replaced.
+Ceiling and underfloor insulation is a requirement on all rental houses from 1 July 2019.
+All landlords and property managers should ensure that the insulation is in line with current quality.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space might need to be added or replaced.

-A properly insulated home can reduce condensation and lessen the likelihood of mould and dampness, and will also make much easier for the household to retain the heat.
+A properly insulated home can help control condensation, and decrease the risk of mould and damp, and it will make an easier task for the home to retain warmth.

-The "R" stands for thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The higher the R-value, the higher the quality of insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation withstands heat flow.
+The higher the R-value, the better the insulation.

 Learn more about this Healthy Homes insulation quality.